muggl3mind/acc_agent/README.md

 ### 3. Try It Out
 Update the paths below to match your system location, then copy this prompt into the web interface:
 ```
-Categorize the transactions at 'data/transactions/Sample Bank Export.csv'
+Classify the transactions at 'data/transactions/Sample Bank Export.csv'

 The Chart of Account is saved at 'data/transactions/COA.txt'